Building a rich text editor for UIKit, AppKit and SwiftUI

 }

-As you can see, we have to duplicate the isUnderlined logic from earlier.
-This is a clear indication (and the content for another post) that we should find a way to simplify this logic further.
+Since we had to duplicate the isUnderlined logic from earlier.
+This is an indication (and the content for another post) that we should find a way to simplify this logic further.

-However, let’s leave it like this for now, and instead discuss how we can set this new attribute.
-We can’t change the text view’s attributedString since it’s not mutable, so we have to find another way.
+Let’s leave it for now, and instead discuss how to set this new attribute.
+We can’t change the text view’s attributedString since it’s not mutable, so we must find another way.

-Turns out that UIKit has a non-optional textStorage, while NSKit has an optional property with the same name.
+Turns out that UIKit has a non-optional textStorage, while NSKit has an optional one.
 Let’s use these to add a mutableAttributedString to the text views:

 public protocol RichTextViewRepresentable {